EricssonResearch/calvin-base/calvin/examples/access_control_demo/README.md

 scripts if you are on a computer with a compatible shell, such as bash/zsh/ash.
 Instructions for other platforms forthcoming, but slowly.
 The scripts should be given the IP address of the respective devices as arguments.
+In addition, make sure to run the start script from the directory where the calvin.conf file is placed.

 Start 'csweb' and log onto one of the devices - preferrably the "server" device.
 If all is well, there should be three devices listed.
 If not, reload